"Pure mathematics is the poetry of logical ideas."

 Categorical representations of the loop group (Frontiers in mathematics, Tehran, 2013)

 Generalized Verma and Wakimoto modules (Queensland, Australia, 2013)

 On the center of the universal enveloping algebras (Australian Math Society, Annual Meeting, Sydney 2013)

 Analogies between representations of p-adic groups and affine Kac-Moody algebras (Oberwolfach, 2012)

 Introduction to local geometric Langlands (Max Planck Institute in Bonn, 2011)

-Conformal Field Theory (UQ, 2014), joint with Jorgen Rasmussen.
+Conformal Field Theory (UQ, Semester 1, 2014), joint with Jorgen Rasmussen.

-Junior algebraic geometry seminar (University of Chicago, 2007)
+Junior algebraic geometry seminar (University of Chicago, Year along program, 2007)